Terstegge/mbed-os-MSP432/README.md

 Simply delete this line if you wish to have the full Mbed OS functionality.
 The master CPU clock (MCLK) is configured to use the 48MHz crystal, the subsystem master clock (SMCLK) is also using the 48MHz crystal but with a divider of 2.
+The default clock configuration (see file `custom_targets.json`) is the DCO with 3MHz for both, MCLK and SMCLK.
 More information on all compile-time configuration parameters can be shown with
 ```
 mbed compile --config -v
 ```